puneetkakkar/interview-insight-ai/backend/README.md

 The production Docker setup includes:
 - Gunicorn with multiple workers
-- Health checks for database
+- Health checks for database (if using PostgreSQL)
-- Persistent volume for PostgreSQL data
+- Persistent volume for PostgreSQL data (if using PostgreSQL)
 - Optimized container configuration

 ## 🧹 Code Quality